khalid-hussain/shaheen/chap11.md

 made his way towards the throne where Abu Abdullah sat.
 After bowing and greeting Abu Abdullah, he then sat on a vacant seat.

-Badr Bin Mughira stood right in front of the throne between the two rows of the nobles' seats.
+Badr bin Mughira stood right in front of the throne between the two rows of the nobles' seats.
 His hands were handcuffed and his face glowed with rage.
 After softly enquiring from a chief seated beside him, Abu Dawood found out that he had finished his statement.
 The chief also told him that his words